Ultra-modern vineyard kitchen in Napa Valley with minimalist white oak cabinetry and floor-to-ceiling glass

 Integrating Smart Home Technology Invisibly

-The client — a tech founder — wanted cutting-edge smart home integration throughout the kitchen: voice-controlled lighting, motorized cabinets, touchscreen recipe displays, and automated wine inventory management.
-But nothing could look like technology.
+This concept calls for cutting-edge smart home integration throughout the kitchen: voice-controlled lighting, motorized cabinets, touchscreen recipe displays, and automated wine inventory management.
+But nothing can look like technology.
 No visible screens, no blinking lights, no tech aesthetic.

 Our Solution

-We embedded an edge-to-edge display behind a panel that looks like white oak when off and becomes a 24-inch screen when activated.
-Motorized upper cabinets lower 12 inches at a voice command for easier access.
-The wine drawer has an NFC reader that logs each bottle removed to a cellar management app.
+We embed an edge-to-edge display behind a panel that looks like white oak when off and becomes a screen when activated.
+Motorized upper cabinets lower at a voice command for easier access.
+The wine drawer integrates an NFC reader that logs each bottle removed to a cellar management app.
 All lighting scenes — cooking bright, dinner party amber, morning gentle — are triggered by time of day or voice, with manual overrides hidden in the island edge.

 Timeline